NextThought/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

     Extra eggs you want the recipe to install, added as dependency to the ``supervisorctl`` script, e.g. ``supervisor-quick``

+rpcplugins
+    A list of RPC plugins that run in supervisor, one per line.
+The format of a line is as follows:

+        name factory

+ctlplugins
+    A list of supervisorctl plugins, one per line.
+The format of a line is as follows:

+        name factory

 http-socket
     ``inet`` or ``unix`` socket to use for HTTP administration.
 Defaults to ``inet``.